airlock174/freepalestine/README.md

 - Uses native Max scripting for UI element creation and cleanup
 - In **ver.2**, panel positioning includes a small horizontal offset relative to the triangle to prevent antialiasing artifacts
 - Fully supports both **Patching** and **Presentation** modes
 - Modifies only **visual attributes** — functional behavior remains unchanged
+>*¹ Panels are replaced or cleared only when found in their original spawn position.
+If moved elsewhere, they are not automatically deleted and must be removed manually if necessary.
+Implementing positional tracking would require an embedded JavaScript file, which would compromise the patch’s standalone nature.*

 ---